 What if the time has come to rebuild the church, differently this time, and from the ground up?
 Would it be sacrilege to suggest that perhaps the time for cathedrals has passed?

-In so many ways, we Christians have lost our way, a way was supposed to be about love and compassion and inclusion, a way that we keep making up new rules for, you know, to keep out the riff raff.
+In so many ways, we Christians have lost our way, a way was supposed to be about love and compassion and inclusion, a way that we keep making up new rules to, you know, keep out the riff raff.
 Greg Boyle, SJ suggests that we’ve somehow wrestled the cup from Jesus’ hands and replaced it with a chalice, because we decided that a chalice is more valuable, as if it that was ever the point.
 Heck, even Indiana Jones knew, in his quest for the holy grail, that the humble carpenter would have held not an ornate chalice but a simple cup.
 How did we so lose our way from the man idea, the most basic point, what Boyle refers to as the “original program” of Christianity?

 And the Catholic Church?
 Well, God knows we have a whole ‘nother set of problems.
 If you are a mom who raised her kids to stand up for what is right, and protect the vulnerable, and do the right thing and tell the truth, and not to ever associate with people who did not do this, while but also hoping they’d remain in the church of their upbringing, you know that the struggle is indeed real.
 “Burn it down,” is what one of my sons is fond of tweeting in response to the latest sex-abuse scandals in the Catholic Church, the news of the latest of the coverups, the payoffs, the shell game of predator priests by the College of Confidence-men Cardinals.
 It is a figurative reference for sure; a torchman he is not.
 In no way is he, or am I, suggesting that buildings should actually be burned.
 Still, now that Notre Dame has burned, I can’t help but think of this, to wonder if he is right.